feldim2425/SongrequestBot/README.md

 **DO NOT PUT THIS ON A PUBLIC ACCESSIBLE SERVER WITHOUT PUTTING ADDITIONAL SECURITY IN PLACE**

-* This server has **NO SSL encryption** to the client therefore all passwords and tokens are sent in clear text.
+* This server has **NO SSL/TLS encryption** therefore all passwords and tokens are sent in clear text.
 * There is **NO authentication**, so everybody with the address can access the dashboard

-If you want to put this on a external server, I recommend making it only accessible trough a VPN or use a Apache / NginX - HTTP proxy that adds SSL encryption and at least basic http authentication
+If you want to put this on a external server, I recommend making it only accessible trough a VPN or use a Apache / NginX - HTTP proxy that adds SSL/TLS encryption and at least basic http authentication